Who is Mustafa Kemal Ataturk? And what did he achieve?

 Despite unfavourable circumstances, he fought for freedom against five established nations simultaneously without being distracted by political or resource limitations and came out victorious.

-Well-grounded logic and generous patronage were scarce traits at the time.
+Well-grounded logic and generous patronage were rare traits at the time.

 Ataturk’s wise and philanthropic attitude was rare.
-He could make a decision from a rational point of view instead of a religious point of view.
+He could decide from a rational point of view instead of a religious point of view.
 However, he appreciated the differences that other people had.

 Some of his close companions like Ahmet Izzet and Ismet Inonu were confirmed, religious people.